concrete-jungle-org/TreeMap/db/readme.md

 - `db_download.sh`: A script that downloads the database from cj-airtable into /food-map/db, where the server expects to find it
 - `dbpass.php`: Not included, this file has the pw required to connect to mysql db.
 Stored on nfshost server only.
 Used if reverting the app to old production-like state
 - `database.php.mysql`: contains the db connection code used if reverting the app to old production-like state
-- `foodmap.sqlite`: a database for preserving the cursor position of the airtable webhooks
+- `foodparent.sqlite`: a database for preserving state outside of airtable needed by the server.
+For example the cursor position of the airtable webhooks.

 ## Dev Tips